We are located in DePaolo Hall on the second floor in the west side of the building in Room 2079.

 If you are already receiving services at the Counseling Center, inform your counselor that you are interested in joining in a group.
 If you are not currently receiving services at the Counseling Center, come to the center located on the second floor of DePaolo Hall to complete the paperwork indicating your interest in joining a group.
 After completing this paperwork, an appointment will be scheduled for you to visit with a counselor so that you can discuss your interest in joining a group.

 For additional information, contact the Counseling Center at 910-962-3746 or come by the center, located on the second floor of DePaolo Hall.
 The Counseling Center is accredited by the International Association of Counseling Services (IACS).

-- We currently have no general groups to offer.
+- We currently have no thematic groups to offer.

 Process oriented groups focus on creating strategies to improve specific and general life functioning and providing an opportunity to rehearse those strategies in a safe, supportive environment.
 Members are expected to make a semester long commitment to attend the 1 1/2 hour sessions that are held each week.
 (You will meet each week on the same day and time.)

 For more information please come by DePaolo Hall second floor, Room 2079, or call (910) 962-3746.